 Are All Immigration Decisions Reviewable by a Federal Court?

 No all decisions by the United States Citizenship and Immigration Service are reviewable by a Federal Judge.
 Some cases that are non-reviewable are those cases that are within the agency’s discretion.
-These cases include any cases that are confined in the Agency’s discretion.
+These cases include any cases that are confined to the Agency’s discretion.
 None of the petitions included above are discretionary, although the Service always argues that I-485 Adjustment of Status cases are discretionary.
 This view has been rejected by several courts.

 What is a Writ of Mandamus and How Can it Be Used in the Immigration Context?

 A Writ of Mandamus is where a litigant asks a Federal Court to enter an order asking a federal employee, like the Service, to do something or take a certain action.
 In this context, the Writ could be used in unreasonable delay cases.
 Mandamus has been used to move the Service to rule on Adjustment of Status cases or long-stalled naturalization cases.
 One of the considerations that should be kept in mind is the fact that the government is given some leeway in delaying cases if the Beneficiary might not be eligible for the benefit, or there are some national security concerns.
-If the Service has not responded to your case, and you believe that such decision is unwarranted, please call contact us to review your case.
+If the Service has not responded to your case, and you believe that such a decision is unwarranted, please call contact us to review your case.

 I Have in Detention for Several Months, Can I file a Writ of Habeas Corpus?